This ultimate guide on what to pack for your gap year will help guide you on everything you should, and shouldn’t be putting in your pack.

 - Sunscreen plus after sun moisturiser.

 Remember not to pack too much here.
 You only need enough clothes for a week or maybe two maximum dependent on the actual length of your trip, but no more than that.
-There will be plenty of launderettes along the way and you can buy cheap T Shirts/vests/tops as needed in various markets along the way if you want them too, so remember to save room.
+There will be plenty of launderettes along the way and you will probably end up buying a T Shirt or top as needed in various markets along the way if you want them too, so remember to save room.

 - A shirt/blouse that can be smart or casual as required.

-- A couple of pairs of shorts, cargo shorts are often the best, or dresses or shorts (for women) dependent on your preference.
+- A couple of pairs of shorts (for men), cargo shorts are often the best, or dresses or shorts (for women) dependent on your preference.

 - Swim shorts/swim suit.